 Before starting ANY experimental work in the Spivey Group Labs certain health and safety training is required.
 Exactly what courses need to be completed depends to some extent on the prior experience of the individual and their College status.
-This is assessed using a Health & Safety Training Requirements matrix.
+This is assessed using a Postgraduate (PG) training and induction requirements matrix.

 All researchers, prior to starting any experiments, must:

 - Complete College 'Day-one Induction'.
 This involves completing the College Day-one Induction Form & discussing the associated notes with either Alan or a designated post-doc.
 The process for Day-one Induction and obtaining a swipe card is also shown in this Flowchart.